-I work with couples, of any gender, sexual orientation, and coupledoms, who may be experiencing difficulties and seeking professional help to navigate them.
+I work with couples of any gender, sexual orientation, and coupledoms, who may be experiencing difficulties and seeking help to navigate them.

 My work draws on a range of theoretical principles in couples work, mainly the Bader-Pearson model which stems from Psychoanalyst Margaret Hahler's child development model, and Bowlby's attachment theories, as well as the Process Work approach.

 Despite having couples' therapy training embedded in my psychotherapy training, I have taken on additional training in couples therapy, in order to enhance my knowledge base, skills, and capacity to help my clients.
 Couple's work is very unique and incomparable to individual work.
 It is therefore hugely significant that the therapist has confidence in their skills, and able to provide their clients a therapeutic service.
 Without this level of skill and competence in couples work, couples therapy can have adverse effects on the couples' relationship, and can lead to negative outcomes.

 Couples Therapy sessions are once weekly 50 minutes